taurusloathe/Hypothetical-Credential-Request-Bot/README.md

-# SPYDR User Credentials Collection Bot
+# SPYDR Database Collection and Encryption Bot
-Outline for encrypted credential request bot to collectand further protect user information stored in the SPYDR Social Network database
+Outline for encrypted credential request bot to collect and further protect user information stored in the SPYDR Social Network database